kenhkan/morrison/README.md

 be started again, until the network is manually initiated again.
 A process is usually terminated when all its output ports have been closed.

-In Morrison, inheriting the limitation of Unix convention of never closing standard streams (i.e. stdin, stdout, and stderr), the termination rule is slightly bent.
+In Vyzzi, inheriting the limitation of Unix convention of never closing standard streams (i.e. stdin, stdout, and stderr), the termination rule is slightly bent.
 By default, a process is always terminated when the internal logic returns with any exit code.
 That is, `terminate` is set to `on-exit`.